-The Board of Directors has determined that each of the outside directors (Messrs.
-Berwick, Furth, Gibbons, Ryan and Schaub) has no material relationship with the Company and therefore is "independent" as defined by Section 303A of the Listed Company Manual of the New York Stock Exchange.
+The Board of Directors has determined that each of Messrs.
+Berwick, Gibbons, Pace, Richman and Schaub and Ms. Novogradac has no material relationship with the Company and therefore is "independent" as defined by Section 303A of the Listed Company Manual of the New York Stock Exchange.
 In making such determination, the Board has adopted guidelines providing that any relationship with the Company shall be deemed to be not material if (a) the director meets the independence requirements set forth in Sections 303A.02(b)(i) through 303A.02(b)(v) of the New York Stock Exchange's Listed Company Manual and (b) the relationship is not required to be disclosed pursuant to Item 404(a) of Regulation S-K adopted by the Securities and Exchange Commission.
-Generally, such Item 404(a) requires disclosure, with certain exceptions, of transactions exceeding \$120,000 in which a director or executive officer has a material direct or indirect interest.
+Generally, such Item 404(a) requires disclosure, with certain exceptions, of transactions exceeding \$120.000 in which a director or executive officer has a material direct or indirect interest.